AdobeDocs/campaign-classic.en/help/workflow/using/how-to-use-workflow-data.md

 1. Generate a GPG key pair (public/private) using a GPG utility, then install the public key onto Control Panel.
 Detailed steps are available in [Control Panel documentation](https://docs.adobe.com/content/help/en/control-panel/using/instances-settings/gpg-keys-management.html#encrypting-data).

-1. In Campaign Classic, build a workflow to export the data and export it using the private key that has been installed via the Control Panel.
+1. In Campaign Classic, build a workflow to export the data and encrypt it using the private key that has been installed via the Control Panel.
 To do this, we will build a workflow as follows:

     ![](assets/gpg-workflow-encrypt.png)